-Social media is one of the foremost channels at any digital salesperson's disposal.
-These platforms have tremendous potential to enhance your prospect outreach, content promotion, and ability to track which aspects of your messaging prompt the most engagement.
+Social media is one of the most prominent, effective digital sales channels at any salesperson's disposal.
+Virtually any social media platform provides some kind of opportunity to enhance your outreach, content promotion, and ability to track which aspects of your messaging are registering most with prospects.

-These platforms provide a means for you to better understand and touch base with your prospects.
-You can identify users that are particularly interested in your industry or products and services similar to yours through forums like LinkedIn groups and similar message boards.
+The medium allows you to better understand and touch base with your prospects.
+You can identify users who are particularly interested in your industry or offerings similar to yours through forums like LinkedIn groups and message boards.

 By joining and contributing to those groups, you can find interested prospects and establish yourself as an industry authority through your insight.
 You can also directly communicate with prospects by answering their questions in comment sections and connecting with them after.